AlexKuhnle/ShapeWorld/README.md

 * `--[W]orld-model`:  Include world model, as json file (default: `false`)
 * `--no-[P]ixel-noise`:  Do not infuse pixel noise (default: `false`)
 * `--captioner-[S]tatistics`:  Collect statistical data of captioner (default: `false`)
-* `--[T]iff`:  Store images in tiff format using LZW compression (default: `false`)

-When creating larger amounts of ShapeWorld data, it is advisable to store the data in a compressed archive (for example `-a tar:bz2`) and turn off the pixel noise (`-p`) for best compression results (using the tiff format (`-f`) has a similar effect).
+When creating larger amounts of ShapeWorld data, it is advisable to store the data in a compressed archive (for example `-a tar:bz2`) and turn off the pixel noise (`-p`) for best compression results.
 For instance, the following command line generates one million *training* instances of the `multishape` configuration file included in this repository:

 ```bash
 python3 generate.py -D [DIRECTORY] -a tar:bzip2 -c configs/agreement/multishape.json -m train -p 100 -i 10k -W -P